sav-che/TL-2/Authors/Wilkes, Charles {std. Wilkes}.md

-> [!cite] BHL link: this entry starts at [page 295](https://www.biodiversitylibrary.org/item/103250#page/355/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 295](https://www.biodiversitylibrary.org/page/33066635) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Wilkes, Charles (1798-1877), American naval officer and explorer; in the merchant navy 1815-1818, in the U.S. navy as midshipman 1818, lieutenant 1826, surveyed Narragansett Bay 1832-1833; in charge of the Washington Depot of Charts and Instruments 1833; in command of the *Porpoise* in the survey of St. George's Bank and of the Savannah River; commander of the U.S. Exploring Expedition 1838-1842, from 1843-1861 on special service in charge of the publication of the results of the Expedition; in command of the *San Jacinto* 1861 of the James River flotilla and the Potomac flotilla 1862; on retirement as captain 1862, as commander 1863, as rear-admiral 1866. (*Wilkes*).
+Wilkes, Charles (1798-1877), American naval officer and explorer; in the merchant navy 1815-1818, in the U.S. navy as midshipman 1818, lieutenant 1826, surveyed Narragansett Bay 1832-1833; in charge of the Washington Depot of Charts and Instruments 1833; in command of the *Porpoise* in the survey of St. George's Bank and of the Savannah River; commander of the U.S. Exploring Expedition 1838-1842, from 1843-1861 on special service in charge of the publication of the results of the Expedition; in command of the *San Jacinto* 1861 of the James River flotilla and the Potomac flotilla 1862; on retirement as captain 1862, as commander 1863, as rear-admiral 1866.
+**Abbreviated name**: *Wilkes*

 #### Herbarium and types